Perinatal Loss Training

 - Grief and Coping Strategies.
 Introduce different grief models and coping mechanisms.
 Discuss healthy ways of processing grief for both parents and birth workers.

-- Self-Care for Birth Workers.
+- Self-Care for Professionals.
 Understand the emotional toll of supporting families through perinatal loss.
 Learn self-care strategies to prevent burnout and compassion fatigue.

 Creating a Supportive Environment

 - Building a Support Network.
 Discuss the importance of community resources and support groups.
 Explore ways to connect families with relevant services.

 - Working within the Healthcare System.
 Address challenges and opportunities in collaborating with medical professionals.
 Advocate for improved perinatal loss care practices within healthcare institutions.